 Elegy vs. eulogy

 An elegy is a poem, song, or other work of art composed as a lament for someone who has died.
-A eulogy is a speech or written tribute praising someone who had died.
-Unlike elegy, which is often used figuratively or to describe a work of art with a mournful tone, eulogy is almost exclusively used literally.
+A eulogy is a speech or written tribute praising someone who had died, especially one composed for that person’s funeral.
+Unlike elegy, which is often used figuratively or to describe a work of art with a mournful tone (and it gives rise to the adjective elegiac, meaning mournful), eulogy is almost always used literally.

 Examples